Which RV Awning Travel Lock

 The information which follows is designed to make it easy for you to determine which model awning you have.
 Once that is known, it's easy to determine which model RV Awning Travel Lock is required to protect your awning from unfurling while en route and give you peace of mind.

-A&E Manually-Operated RV Awnings
+Dometic (or A&E) Manually-Operated RV Awnings (Patio Awnings)

 Photo of A&E 8500 awning support arm.